 Journey on the Emotional Highway

 So what to do with this new awareness?
 I could easily get back into a routine of no limits, and no regulations, but that didn't get me anywhere the first round.
-I got to thinking about this healthier road I was desperately trying to get to, and I think I set myself up for failure without knowing it.
-Truth is, the way I see it...roads end.
-Highways however reconfigure; adding twists and turns, confusing signs, and feel like they go on forever.
-That pretty much sums up my battle with this grief weight...it's a long emotional journey on a long emotional highway.
+I got to thinking about this “healthier road” I was desperately trying to get to, and I think I set myself up for failure without knowing it.
+The truth is….and the way I see it...roads end.
+So I was trying to hard to get to a place that ultimately had an ending, and it’s not that simple.
+It takes time to heal and recover.
+I changed the lens on my though process’ I re-imagined my goal.
+I was on a highway, not some dead end road.
+Highways reconfigure; adding twists and turns, confusing signs, and feel like they go on forever.
+That pretty much sums up my battle with this grief weight.
+It's a long emotional journey on a long highway.
+Eff my life.

 1. I'm not Alone.